NUDelta/ce-platform/README.md

 ```
 Remember to update the `prompts` array with all of your prompt objects.

-6. At the end of your function, return an array containing all of the parameters:
+6. At the end of your function, return an array containing all of the parameters, in this order:
 ```js
 return [title, description, notification, setting, templates, questions, characters, prompts];
 ```